Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the suv segment and utilize the same 5-door suv body style, they are even powered by the same Opel-developed petrol engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, when it comes to weight, a factor that most people underestimate, the German car offers a marginal difference of 3% more metal.
+SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+On the other hand, taking kerb weight as an important factor into account, the German car offers a marginal difference of 3% more metal.

 Performance & Fuel economyChevrolet is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 195 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6.4 liters of fuel per 100 kilometers (44 mpg), in combined cycle.